About BLLNAP

 In 2022, the heirs of Charles and Willa Bruce secured the return of beachfront property their ancestors had lost a century ago through a racially motivated eminent domain action.
 This was the first, and remains the only, time that the US government has returned property to an African American family.

 Many believe that the return of Bruce’s Beach was the result of a brilliant legal analysis or argument.
-But the catalyst for the return of the property was a story, and the community support, political will, and legal advocacy inspired by that story.
-A story that appeared in a newspaper recounting the Bruce’s success running a popular beach resort for Black Angelenos, and how the property was unjustly taken because the Bruces and their patrons were Black.
+But the catalyst for the return of the property was a story, community support, political will, and legal advocacy inspired by that story; a story that appeared in a newspaper recounting the Bruces’ success running a popular beach resort for Black Angelenos, and how the property was unjustly taken because the Bruces and their patrons were Black.
 The story inspired local activism, political leadership, and ultimately, legal involvement.
-It was capturing the narrative of what happened to the Bruces which ignited the movement, which eventually resulted in the property’s return almost 100 years later.
+It was collecting the narrative of what happened to the Bruces which ignited the movement, which eventually resulted in the property’s return almost 100 years later.

 THE NARRATIVE ARCHIVE PROJECT